eduvpn/documentation/FEDERATION_NOTES_3.0.md

 1. protect against local eavesdropping and manipulation of your traffic, e.g. insecure free WiFi in a coffee shop;
-2. prevent tracking by IP address;
+2. prevent tracking of IP address by services/websites you visit;
 3. prevent retaliation when using the Internet, e.g. DoS to your (home) IP;
 4. circumvent state or corporate censorship, e.g. be able to use Twitter or Facebook when traveling abroad in certain jurisdictions;